Freight Shipping from Sacramento to Charlotte

 How much does it cost to ship freight from Sacramento to Charlotte?

-Full truckload (FTL) rates from Sacramento, CA to Charlotte, NC currently range from $6,261-$7,717 for a standard dry van load over the 2,912-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Charlotte, NC currently range $6,261-$7,717 (roughly $2.16-$2.66 per mile over 2,912 miles).
 LTL shipments typically cost $1,802-$2,875 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Charlotte?